 A look at recent prosecutions of suspected Nazi war criminals in Germany.

-_November 2009: Prosecutors file charges against former SS Sgt.
+_ November 2009: Prosecutors file charges against former SS Sgt.
 Adolf Storms on 58 counts of murder in connection with a massacre of Jewish forced laborers in Austria in 1945.
-Storms dies in July 2010 at age 90, before he can be brought to trial.

-_August 2009: Josef Scheungraber, a 90-year-old former officer in the German army, is convicted of murder for ordering the massacre of 10 civilians in a 1944 reprisal killing in Italy; sentenced to life imprisonment.
-His appeal is rejected.
+_ August 2009: Josef Scheungraber, a 90-year-old former officer in the Nazi army, is convicted of murder for ordering the massacre of 10 civilians in a 1944 reprisal killing in Italy; sentenced to life.
+Scheungraber has said he plans to appeal.

-_February 2004: A court halts the trial of Herbertus Bikker, an 88-year-old former SS member, on charges of killing a Dutch prisoner during World War II.
+_ February 2004: A court in Hagen halts the trial of Herbertus Bikker, an 88-year-old former SS member, on charges of killing a Dutch prisoner during World War II.
 He is ruled medically unfit to stand trial.

-_July 2002: Friedrich Engel, a 93-year-old former SS major, is convicted on 59 counts of murder for a 1944 massacre of Italian prisoners and given a suspended seven-year sentence.
-A federal court later quashes the conviction, doubting the evidence was sufficient.
+_ July 2002: Friedrich Engel, a 93-year-old former SS major, is convicted by a Hamburg court on 59 counts of murder for a 1944 massacre of Italian prisoners and given a suspended seven-year sentence.
+A federal court later quashes the conviction, citing doubts over whether the evidence was sufficient.
 Engel dies in 2006.

-_May 2001: Anton Malloth, an 89-year-old former guard at the Theresienstadt fortress in occupied Czechoslovakia, is sentenced to life in prison for beating and kicking a Jewish inmate to death in 1944.
+_ May 2001: Anton Malloth, an 89-year-old former guard at the Theresienstadt fortress in occupied Czechoslovakia, is sentenced to life in prison by a Munich court for beating and kicking a Jewish inmate to death in 1944.
 Malloth's appeal is rejected.
 He dies in 2002.

-_April 2001: Julius Viel, an 83-year-old former SS commander, is convicted of murdering seven Jewish prisoners from Theresienstadt in 1945.
-Sentenced to 12 years in prison, Viel dies in 2002, with an appeal of the verdict pending.
+_ April 2001: Julius Viel, an 83-year-old former SS commander, is convicted of murdering seven Jewish prisoners from Theresienstadt in 1945.
+He is sentenced to 12 years in prison.
+Viel dies in 2002, with an appeal of the Ravensburg court's verdict pending.